 Not a fan of shrimp?
 Use chicken or scallops instead or take a look at our popular Chicken and Bacon Pasta.

-Quick pasta dishes are the real weeknight heros.
-And this recipe ticks all the boxes.
+Quick pasta dishes are the real weeknight heroes.
+And this recipe ticks all the boxes:

 - Quick